On checkable codes in group algebras: Asymptotically good classes

 \section{Asymptotically good classes}

 In the literature there are many papers which prove that particular classes of codes are asymptotically good.
-In \cite{BM} the authors investigated binary group codes over dihedral groups of order $2m$ where $m$ is odd.
+In \cite{BM} the authors investigated binary group codes over dihedral groups of order $2m$, for $m$ odd.
 Their results in Section 4 show that the class of group codes over these groups is asymptotically good.
 Applying field extensions as in (\cite{FW}, Proposition 12) this result can be extended to any field of characteristic $2$.
-By Corollary \ref{CCC}, the group algebras with such groups are code-checkable if the characteristic of the field is $2$.
+These methods have been generalized to any finite field in odd characteristic \cite{BW}.
 Thus we have the following result.